Nahid Afrin

-Nahid Afrin (নাহিদ আফ্ৰিন; born 13 December 2001) is an Indian playback singer who made her debut in the 2016 Bollywood film Akira starring Sonakshi Sinha in the lead role.
+Nahid Afrin (Note: নাহিদ আফ্ৰিন, /as/.) (নাহিদ আফ্ৰিন, /as/; born 13 December 2001) is an Indian playback singer who made her debut in the 2016 Bollywood film Akira starring Sonakshi Sinha in the lead role.
 She first gained recognition as a singer as a participant in the 2015 edition of Indian Idol Junior.
 She was also seen in the reality show Little Champs North-East in 2013 where she was runner up.

 Early life

 Nahid Afrin was born to Fatema Ansari and Anowar Ansari in Biswanath Chariali, Assam.
 She was born on 13 December 2001 and has a younger brother named Faiz Anower.
 Nahid started singing when she was just 3 years old.
 She first learnt music from "Biblee Bhagawati", her first guru.
 She studied music at Bhatkhande Kala Kendra in Assam.
 She passed her class 10 board exam from Little Star School, Biswanath Chariali.
 Nahid comes from a modest background as her father works in DRDA as a Junior Engineer.

 Before her television appearances Nahid had performed at a number of venues in the state.
 She can sing in different languages including Hindi, Assamese, Western, Bengali and in many other local languages.